anibalgomezprojects/balerocms-enterprise/docs/README.md

 **Note: In a live website, please delete 'user' account and change your admin password**.

 ## Configuration

-### Updating Software

-Replace your old files with the new and updated files.

-Be sure, your db/migrations are added successfully.
-It will be executed automatically.

-    Execute Command:
-    $ mvn test -P prod

-See **Database Repair/Migration Tool**.

 ### Changing Authentication For Production Database